Capati/renderlink/README.md

 </p>

 A modern graphics API wrapper for [Odin Language][], inspired by the [WebGPU][] specification.
-This library provides portable abstractions over Vulkan, DirectX 12, Metal, OpenGL, and WebGPU backends.
+This library provides abstractions over Vulkan, DirectX 12, Metal, OpenGL, and WebGPU backends.

 ## Status